Zezo-Elkafoury/Global-terrorism-dashboard/README.md

 ## Data Source

-The data powering this dashboard is sourced from the [START Global Terrorism Database](https://www.start.umd.edu/training/using-global-terrorism-database-introduction), offering reliable and comprehensive information on global terrorism incidents.
+The data powering this dashboard is sourced from the Intern Career company, offering reliable and comprehensive information on global terrorism incidents.

 ## Technologies Used